DIANE BIRNIE BOCK- Chairman of the Board

 Quincy Bock is a lifelong science lover and technology enthusiast.
 In fifth grade, she taught her class how to clone a sheep for her “How To” speech, inspired by Dolly and her Dad’s perpetual love of all things cutting edge.
 As she grew up, Quincy found she thrived most when applying her creative streak to projects and assignments.
 Her senior year of college, she realized things had come full circle when her sculpture explaining Watson and Crick’s famous Photograph 51 won Harvard’s James Bryant Conant Prize for the best undergraduate coursework on a topic of scientific interest – the first ever non-written work to win.
 Clearly, Quincy was strongly influenced by her Dad’s passion for making science interesting, fun and exciting.

-After Quincy earned her BA in Visual and Environmental Studies from Harvard University in 2011, she studied programming and design at Parsons in New York City (MFA in Design and Technology 2014).
-As an interaction designer at Unified Field, Quincy helped make digital museum exhibits and installations for clients like the Ruben H. Fleet Science Center, Graceland Mansion, JetBlue and the National World War II Museum.
-Quincy now lives in Southern California, where she works as a Creative Director at the Discovery Cube Science Center and teaches a Girls Who Code Club at the Silverlake Library and serves on the board of the USA Science & Engineering Festival.
+After she earned her BA in Visual and Environmental Studies from Harvard University in 2011, Quincy studied programming and design at Parsons in New York City ( MFA in Design and Technology 2014 ).
+As an interaction designer at Unified Field, she helped make digital museum exhibits and installations for clients like the Ruben H. Fleet Science Center, Graceland Mansion, JetBlue and the National World War II Museum.
+Quincy now lives in Southern California, where she works as a Creative Director at the Discovery Cube Science Center and teaches a Girls Who Code Club at the Silverlake Library.
+OC STEM Initiative named her an “Outstanding STEM Innovator” in Virtual STEM Instruction.

 Tasha Bock is a fifth generation Californian.
 Her roots are in San Diego but she has been fortunate to travel, study and work around the world.
 She graduated from Dartmouth College with a History major modified with Comparative Literature and Anthropology.
 She augmented her studies by attending the University of Auckland in New Zealand and Semester at Sea (on which she explored 16 different countries around the Atlantic).